awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssmcontacts-contact.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Plan`  <a name="cfn-ssmcontacts-contact-plan"></a>
 A list of stages\.
 A contact has an engagement plan with stages that contact specified contact channels\.
 An escalation plan uses stages that contact specified contacts\.
-*Required*: Yes
+*Required*: No
 *Type*: List of [Stage](aws-properties-ssmcontacts-contact-stage.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)